 Mining Remnants Throughout Town

-Evidence of the mining era appears throughout Park City once you begin looking.
-Old mine carts serve as planters, tunnel entrances remain visible along ski runs, and the Town Lift at Park City Mountain passes directly through former mining territory.
-The landscape itself was shaped by the industry.
+Once you start looking, you will see evidence of the mining era throughout most of Old Town.
+Antique mine carts serve as planters, tunnel entrances remain visible along ski runs, and the Town Lift at Park City Mountain passes directly through former mining territory.
+The landscape and the town’s character is directly shaped by the mining industry.

 The Decline and Reinvention